The Magicians (American TV series)

-The Magicians is an American fantasy television series that aired on Syfy and is based on the 2009 novel of the same name by Lev Grossman.
+The Magicians is an American fantasy television series that aired on Syfy, based on the trilogy of novels by Lev Grossman.
 Michael London, Janice Williams, John McNamara, and Sera Gamble serve as executive producers.
 A 13-episode order was placed for the first season in May 2015, and the series premiered on December 16, 2015, as a special preview.
-In January 2019, Syfy renewed the series for a fifth and final season, which ran from January 15 to April 1, 2020.
+In January 2019, Syfy renewed the series for a fifth, which ran from January 15 to April 1, 2020, following the announcement of the series' cancellation.
 In the show, students at a secretive school of magic find that the magical world is more dangerous than they realized.

 Premise

 Quentin Coldwater enrolls at Brakebills University for Magical Pedagogy to be trained as a magician, where he discovers that the magical world from his favorite childhood book is real and poses a danger to humanity.
 Meanwhile, the life of his childhood friend Julia is derailed when she is denied entry, and she searches for magic elsewhere outside of the school.